SteveJustin1963/tec-MINT/README.md

 # Punch yourself in the nuts with MINT !

-**You need to smoke to make them huge then drag code around till you get good then finaly drop heavy code on them!**
+**To write good code, learn from these pictures.
+You need to smoke to make them huge then drag code around till you get good then finaly drop heavy code on them!**

+**You also need to max out ur ram, and change in file `ram.ram` change this to TIBSIZE     EQU $800 ` as you will no doubt enter huge chunks of code.**

 ![image](https://github.com/user-attachments/assets/76699c73-d350-4f52-a544-398e5a6214a2)